Karalee

 Karalee has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Three projects identified by AreaSearch are expected to influence the local area's performance: Warrego Highway - Mount Crosby Road Interchange Upgrade, Citiswich Business Park Expansion, Bundamba Industrial Precinct Expansion, and Woodlinks Village.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified three projects likely to impact the area: Warrego Highway - Mount Crosby Road Interchange Upgrade, Citiswich Business Park Expansion, Bundamba Industrial Precinct Expansion, and Woodlinks Village.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.